 The Human Resources Director shall be promptly notified of the return of any employee from an official leave of absence without pay.
 The Board of Supervisors shall have the right to cancel or revoke a leave of absence previously granted.

 Section 5.
 MILITARY LEAVE

-Absences on account of military duty are governed by provisions of the Military and Veterans Code.
+Absences on account of military duty are governed by provisions of the Military and Veterans Code and the Uniformed Service Employment and Re-employment Rights Act.

 Section 6.
 JURY DUTY